-Activity 3: Understanding Governance Models and Process Impact program direction will vary depending on how councils are selected. escalate to Council Examples: Ubuntu, Fedora, and DSpace
+Activity 3: Understanding Governance Models and Process Impact

+Evernal and I burnty Forders and Denage Examples: Ubuntu, Fedora, and DSpace

 Model Definition & Key Elements Roles Conflict Resolution Dynamic Governance All members sit on 1 of its circles, which deal with a specific area of the organization.
 Decision-making power is highly dispersed.
 Can empower all elements of community and remove top-down authority.
 Requires strongly engaged commitment and understanding and acceptance of processes.
 Risk that smaller decisions get drawn out.
 Participation in hierarchical circles • Consensus